casangi/casadocs/docs/tasks/task_uvsub.rst

 Description
-   This task subtracts the model visibilities in the MODEL_DATA column of a MeasurementSet from the corrected visbilities in the CORRECTED_DATA column.
+   This task subtracts the model visibilities in the MODEL_DATA column of a MeasurementSet from the corrected visibilities in the CORRECTED_DATA column.
 The MODEL_DATA column can either be the scratch column or a virtual one.
 The residuals after subtraction are placed in the CORRECTED_DATA column.
 If the parameter